-Most home buyers don’t have the financial resources to pay for their home upfront.
-A large amount of home buyers will take a loan or set up a payment method to cover the cost of the purchase.
+Most homebuyers don’t have the financial resources to pay for their home upfront.
+A large number of home buyers will take a loan or set up a payment method to cover the cost of the purchase.
 The loaned amount together with its interest is then paid in installments over a defined period of time.
 The two most common types of loans used to finance property in America today are FHA and conventional loans.
 The difference between FHA and conventional loan are becoming increasingly similar in recent years but each loan program still has its own advantages and disadvantages.

 What Is a Conventional Loan